 Until the end of Shabbat (one hour after the time of candle lighting the evening before), there is no photography, music, cooking, smoking, or use of cell phones or other electronic devices permitted inside or in front of the synagogue building.

 All deliveries, flowers, and band equipment must enter the building through the delivery entrance and go directly to the chapel or Sanctuary.

 Under no circumstances may photography take place in the Sanctuary, the chapels, or any of the synagogue’s public spaces, upstairs, downstairs, or outside the building, on Shabbat.

 There are different fee levels for members of Park Avenue Synagogue and for non-members, and there are different charges for using the Sanctuary and the chapels.
-Please refer to the fees list for information.

 BOOKING A WEDDING CEREMONY AND RECEPTION